 Rybczynski maintains that we have turned the concept of recreation inside-out, so that "the freedom to do something has become the obligation to do something" - usually something strenuous and/or difficult.
-Once, people indulged in activities such as skiing and sailing irregularly, on annual vacations.
-Now, writes Rybczynski, "the frequency of weekend recreations allows continual participation and continual improvement....
-All this suggests that the modern weekend is characterized not only by the sense of obligation to do something, but to do it well."

 In the name of high performance, men and women attend "camps" to improve their horsemanship or tennis, and "work" with professionals at "clinics" to rectify flaws in their golf strokes.
-The social pressure is on for everyone to use expensive, professional-calibre equipment: hence hobby cooks boast arrays of utensils that would do justice to the great chefs of Europe, and suburbanites may be seen pedalling multi-geared bicycles more suited to the Tour de France than to the local bike path.
+The social pressure is on for everyone to use expensive, professional-calibre equipment: hence hobby cooks boast arrays of utensils that would do justice to the great chefs of Europe, and suburbanites may be seen pedaling multi-geared bicycles more suited to the Tour de France than to the local bike path.

 Not only are you expected to be like a professional, you must look like a professional.
 There is a costume - a uniform, really - for every conceivable leisure activity, complete with the requisite footwear, such as special boots for "street hiking."
+Laughably

-Laughably high-priced running shoes have become de rigueur for everyone from retirement-age joggers to boys playing pick-up basketball in a playground.
+As the opportunity for recreation has grown, so has the need for it high-priced running shoes have become de rigueur for everyone from retirement age joggers to boys playing pickup basketball in a playground.
 The tyranny of fashion has long since come to dominate the ski slopes, where people who appear with obsolescent clothing are subject to smirks.

 The gung ho, self-improving attitude towards recreation leaves little room for the good-natured amateur who likes to follow a sport or hobby for relaxation.
 Yacht clubs to which people once went just to "mess about in boats" are now given over to racing in which the competition is fierce.
-In everything from breadbaking to wind-surfing to playing Monopoly, each year brings more contests and tournaments.
+In everything from bread-baking to wind-surfing to playing Monopoly, each year brings more contests and tournaments.
 Even in the tranquil avocation of vegetable gardening, there are now championships ranging up to world class, and gardeners assiduously compete to have grotesquely swollen (and no doubt inedible) cucumbers and turnips entered into record books.